LCA2-EPFL/T-RECS/README.md

 * `src/util` contains `snippets.py`, a file with utility functions.
 * `src/plot` contains `plot.py`, a script to plot various output data.
 * `sample/agent` should contain executables of your agents.
 In the running scenario, `ugrid_ga` is the COMMELEC grid agent, `batt1_ra` is the COMMELEC battery RA, and `ucpv1_ra` is the PV RA.
 They are not provided with MIT license as part of the T-RECS source code.
-GridSteer https://www.gridsteer.ch provides these sample executables in another repo [link coming].
+[GridSteer](https://www.gridsteer.ch) provides sample executables at this [repo](link coming).
 * `sample/conf` contains the sample configuration files for a scenario having one GA and two resource agents, namely Battery and Uncontrollable PV agents.
 * `sample/trace` contains trace files.
 Currently, it contains the weather